nuanom/nuanom-docs/src/content/docs/guides/merchant/index.md

 ## Mobile & MoMo

-Nuanom is heavily designed for Africa where most people hardly check their emails.
+Nuanom is heavily designed for Ghana where most people hardly check their emails.
+We use mobile numbers instead of emails for user authentication.
-However, SMS has proven to be insanely reliable for comms.
+We send a one time password (OTP) via SMS making authentication very simple for users.
+SMS has proven to be insanely reliable for comms.
 We have tailored every part of our platform for this.

 This allows us to have a quick and high conversion checkout.
-We only accept MoMo payments.
+We only accept mobile money (MoMo) payments.

-All logins use a simple mobile OTP flow.